 UT has developed a variety of clinical placements for students to experience a wide range of clinical training.
-Five-week clinical rotation training occurs in the following areas: family medicine, internal medicine, emergency medicine, women’s medicine, pediatric medicine, surgical medicine and mental/behavioral medicine.
+Five-week clinical rotation training occurs in the following areas: family medicine, inpatient medicine, emergency medicine, women’s medicine, pediatric medicine, surgical medicine and behavioral medicine.

 Students will complete two elective clinical training experiences.
-These can occur in traditional clinical settings or focus on other areas such as health care leadership, professional development, research, forensics, disaster medicine, academic medicine and military medicine.
+These may occur in the same traditional clinical settings as your core rotations or may occur in specialty areas such as neurosurgery, dermatology or others.

-UT has partnered with the following medical care providers through system-wide affiliation agreements to allows students to complete clinical rotations at both inpatient hospitals and outpatient clinics:
+UT has partnered with the following medical care providers through system-wide affiliation agreements to allow students to complete clinical rotations at both inpatient hospitals and outpatient clinics:

 - Tampa General Hospital, named the best hospital in the Tampa metro area and ranked in the top 50 nationwide in six specialties by U.S. News & World Report for 2017-2018.